HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 ```
 where `[]` denote optional arguments.

-Note: You can use this simple syntax if you added the binary path to your system path.
-See the Note in Step 4 of installation steps for more details.
+Note: It is highly recommeded that during installation you added the binary path to your system path described in Step 4 of Windows instructions or Step 3 of MacOS instructions.
+If you weren't able to do so, please open the terminal.
+Windows users must open as administrator:  open Windows menu, type "powershell", right-click on the powershell, click "run as administrator".
+In the terminal run `cd installation_path`, then do  Step 4 of Windows instructions or Step 3 of MacOS instructions according to your case.

 You can see a list of examples provided in a section below or type in the powershell